glenasmith/pluralsight-primeng/xample-scripts/forms.md

 And bind to a backing property with a default value:

   projectType: ['B'],

+And some styling please:

+  p-radioButton {
+    display:block;
+    margin: .7em;
+  }

 Exercise: Refactor with an *ngFor to use a backing property.